William McKinley: Legal career and marriage

-After the war ended in 1865, McKinley decided on a career in the law and began studying in the office of an attorney in Poland, Ohio.
+After the war ended in 1865, McKinley decided on a career in law and began studying in the office of an attorney in Poland, Ohio.
 The following year, he continued his studies by attending Albany Law School in New York state.
 After studying there for less than a year, McKinley returned home and in March 1867 was admitted to the bar in Warren, Ohio.

 That same year, he moved to Canton, the county seat of Stark County, Ohio, and set up a small office.
 He soon formed a partnership with George W. Belden, an experienced lawyer and former judge.
 His practice was successful enough for him to buy a block of buildings on Main Street in Canton, which provided him with a small but consistent rental income for decades.

 When his Army friend Rutherford B. Hayes was nominated for governor in 1867, McKinley made speeches on his behalf in Stark County, his first foray into politics.
 The county was closely divided between Democrats and Republicans, but Hayes carried it that year in his statewide victory.
 In 1869, McKinley ran for the office of prosecuting attorney of Stark County, an office that had historically been held by Democrats, and was unexpectedly elected.
-When McKinley ran for re-election in 1871, the Democrats nominated William A. Lynch, a prominent local lawyer, and McKinley was defeated by 143 votes.
+When McKinley ran for reelection in 1871, the Democrats nominated William A. Lynch, a prominent local lawyer, and McKinley was defeated by 143 votes.

-As McKinley's professional career progressed, so too did his social life blossom: he wooed Ida Saxton, a daughter of a prominent Canton family.
-They were married on January 25, 1871, in the newly built First Presbyterian Church of Canton.
+As McKinley's professional career progressed, his social life blossomed: he wooed Ida Saxton, a daughter of a prominent Canton family.
+They married on January 25, 1871, in the newly built First Presbyterian Church of Canton.
 Ida soon joined her husband's Methodist church.
 Their first child, Katherine, was born on Christmas Day 1871.
 A second daughter, Ida, followed in 1873 but died the same year.
 McKinley's wife descended into a deep depression at her baby's death and her health, never robust, declined.
 Two years later, Katherine died of typhoid fever.
 Ida never recovered from their daughters' deaths, and the McKinleys had no more children.
 Ida McKinley developed epilepsy around the same time and depended strongly on her husband's presence.
 He remained a devoted husband and tended to his wife's medical and emotional needs for the rest of his life.